Hebrew

 General Guidelines

-2. All courses taken to satisfy the minor requirement must be taken for a letter grade and be at least 3 units.
+2. All upper-division courses must be taken for a letter grade.

-3. A minimum grade point average (GPA) of 2.0 must be maintained in order to declare and complete the minor.
+4. A minimum grade point average (GPA) of 2.0 is required in the upper-division courses to fulfill the minor requirements.

-4. No more than one upper-division course may be used to simultaneously fulfill requirements for a student's major and minor program.
+6. No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.

 Lower Division